jarch-ma/AFANet/README.md

 3. Create a directory '../Datasets_AFANet' for the above three few-shot segmentation datasets and appropriately place each dataset to have following directory structure:

+Create a directory '../Datasets_HSN' for the above three few-shot segmentation datasets and appropriately place each dataset to have following directory structure:

     ../                         # parent directory
     ├── ./                      # current (project) directory
     │   ├── common/             # (dir.) helper functions
-    │   ├── data/               # (dir.) dataloaders and splits for each FSS dataset │   ├── model/              # (dir.) implementation of Hypercorrelation Squeeze Network model │   ├── README.md           # intstruction for reproduction
+    │   ├── data/               # (dir.) dataloaders and splits for each FSSS dataset │   ├── model/              # (dir.) implementation of Hypercorrelation Squeeze Network model │   ├── README.md           # intstruction for reproduction
-    │   ├── train.py            # code for training AFANet
+    │   ├── train.py            # code for training HSNet
-    │   └── test.py             # code for testing AFANet
+    │   └── test.py             # code for testing HSNet
     └── Datasets_HSN/
         ├── VOC2012/            # PASCAL VOC2012 devkit
         │   ├── Annotations/